ricmac/Cybercultural/src/posts/015-digg-power-laws-of-silicon-valley.md

 ---
 title: '015.
 Digg and the Power Laws of Silicon Valley'
-description: "In 2006, there was a lot of controversy about the power wielded at 'user generated content' aggregators like Digg, Reddit and Netscape 2.0."
+description: "It's 2006 and there is a lot of controversy about the power wielded at 'user generated content' aggregators like Digg, Reddit and Netscape 2.0."
 date: 2024-01-09
 permalink: "p/015-digg-power-laws-of-silicon-valley/"
 tags: ['Memoir']